How to Find Bandwidth Hogs: 6 Step-by-Step Methods for Network Monitoring

 If you're able to configure the router to mirror traffic, then you can attach a laptop to that port, and then use sniffing software to analyze the traffic.
 If you can't configure the router to mirror, then look for some other device where you do have access, that's close to the target router (from a network point of view), and sniff on it instead.
 The results won't be perfect, but might still be enough to show you what's going on in the network.

 You now need some kind of sniffer software.
-If you'd like to see top lists, similar to netflow, then you can use the PRTG "packet sniffer" sensor to analyze the traffic and produce top lists similar to those you get from netflow.
+If you'd like to see top lists, similar to NetFlow, then you can use the PRTG "packet sniffer" sensor to analyze the traffic and produce top lists similar to those you get from NetFlow.

 4_PRTG_Packet_Sniffer